openstack/kolla-ansible/doc/source/reference/message-queues/rabbitmq.rst

 There are some queue types which are intentionally not mirrored using the exclusionary pattern ``^(?!(amq\\.)|(.*_fanout_)|(reply_)).*``.

-After enabling this value on a running system, there are some additional steps needed to migrate from transient to durable queues.
+After enabling one of these values on a running system, there are some additional steps needed to migrate from transient to durable queues.

 .. warning::